 Academic Issues Committee

-The Academic Issues Committee discusses, studies, and makes recommendations to the College Senate concerning academic policy in any area not covered by another College Senate committee.
-The committee will also periodically review academic policies in the Faculty/Staff Handbook.
+The Academic Issues Committee reviews, discusses, and makes recommendations to the College Senate concerning academic policy in any area not covered by another College Senate committee, as brought to the committee by Academic Council and College Senate.

 The Awards Committee oversees the annual nomination and selection procedures of both the local SUNY Morrisville Distinguished Faculty Award and the SUNY-wide Chancellor's Awards for Excellence.
 The committee solicits and evaluates nominations from campus and alumni populations through nomination forms and reviews submission packets for substantive criteria in the following categories: teaching techniques and representative materials, scholarship and professional growth, student services, academic standards and requirements and evaluation of student performance, and a summary of outstanding qualifications and major achievements.
 The committee selects award winners based upon the evaluation materials requested, then completes and transmits the submittal materials for the SUNY Awards to the local SUNY Morrisville Provost’s Office.